Helping patients get back on their feet from the neurological ICU

 You think situations like these won’t happen to you until they do.

 Take advantage of your education now and learn what you can while you have the chance.
 And be prepared to learn more when you start working… the learning won’t (and should never) stop.

 What about our non-medical readers?
 Any words of advice for them?

 Kindness is more contagious than any virus or disease.
 If we can support one another through difficult times, it will make all our lives so much better.

-Thank you to Taylor for her hard work, inspiring words, and dedication to kindness in the face of a global pandemic.
+We wish to thank Taylor for her hard work, inspiring words, and dedication to kindness in the face of a global pandemic.
 Her example is one that all healthcare workers should (and do) follow, and we know each of her patients is grateful for her spirit and for the help she provides.